Stef-Gijsberts/interfere-synth/report.md

 <!-- Give a general description of your system.
 For example, what are the
 goals of the system?
 Who are the users of the system?
 Why are they interested in using this system? -->
 Interfere is a software sythesizer.
-Musicians use software synthesizers as instruments.
+Software synthesizers are used by musicians as instruments.
 This is often done inside a Digital Audio Workstation (DAW).

 A (software) DAW is a computer program that processes several datastreams, such as the output